osism/osism.github.io/docs/guides/configuration-guide/rookify.md

   machine_pickle_file: data.pickle
 ```

 The `general` section allows for the optional definition of a pickle file, which saves the state of the migration as serialized objects on disk.
-The pickle filed can be named as desired.
+The pickle file can be named as desired.

 #### Logging